Team-xManager/xManager/README.md

+# FOR CONTRIBUTORS:
+CODE CHANGE: Pull request should be done on the "Main" branch.
+TRANSLATION CHANGE: Pull request should be done on the "Main" branch.
+The translations can be seen at resource/values/strings.xml.
-For contributors, pull request should be done on the "Developer" branch.
-The "main" branch is for the release.
+ADD TRANSLATIONS: Pull request should be done on the "Developer" branch.

 # IMPORTANT NOTES (READ ME FIRST)